 Tennessee DUI Process

-Tennessee DUI Process and Laws explained
+Tennessee’s DUI Process and Laws explained

 Tennessee Court Structure (From DUI Arrest to Trial Court)

 In order to be a lawful arrest, the police officer must have probable cause to believe that a crime is being, or has been committed.
 This is the first essential element under Tennessee’s DUI laws.
 Often this element is met through the use of evidence gathered as part of the field sobriety testing.
 In Tennessee DUI cases, it may only be the officer's opinion that the accused is "under the influence" and this opinion evidence maybe the only evidence offered at trial.
-This may seem unfair but Tennessee laws have held that this is sufficient to sustain a DUI conviction.
+This may seem unfair but Tennessee laws have held that this is sufficient to sustain a driving under the influence conviction.

 Arraignment or First Appearance: